The Sandbox Environment for Generalizable Agent Research (SEGAR)

 The final component in \segar{} is the \textsc{Task}, which encapsulates the \textsc{Initialization} object, the reward function, and the action space, as well as points to the \textsc{Simulator} and \textsc{Observation} objects. \segar{} comes with three built-in demonstration tasks: \textsc{PuttPutt}, \textsc{Billiards}, and \textsc{Invisiball}, though \segar{} was designed to easily allow users to define new tasks within the framework.

 \begin{itemize} \item \textsc{PuttPutt}: Navigate a ball around various obstacles to a goal location. \item \textsc{Billiards}: Controlling a cueball, use collisions to knock the other balls into holes. \item \textsc{Invisiball}: PuttPutt, but the ball is invisible after the first step.
-The ball has charge and there are other objects that also have charge, so the agent needs to infer charge and position of the other objects through the movement of the other objects. \end{itemize}
+The ball has charge and there are other objects that also have charge, so the agent needs to infer charge and position of the ball through the movement of the other objects. \end{itemize}

-In addition, \segar{} allows defining training and test task distributions for generalization experiments.
-Such experiments are a major motivation behind \segar{}'s design, and \segar{} makes them easy to set up by specifying distributions over generative factors' values for training and test tasks.

-\paragraph{Initialization} The \textsc{Initialization} object controls which entity types are initialized and what their initial factor values are, ultimately sampling the initial state, $s_0$.
+\paragraph{Initialization} \segar{} allows for defining train and test task distributions for generalization experiments.
+Such experiments are a major motivation behind \segar{}'s design, and \segar{} makes them easy to set up by specifying distributions (such as Gaussian, Uniform, etc) over factors' initial values for train and test tasks.
+The \textsc{Initialization} object controls which entity types are initialized and what their initial factor values are, ultimately sampling the initial state, $s_0$.
 The \textsc{Initialization} object allows for specification of the initial entity configuration, $c_0$ through distributions, and different initial conditions can be sampled to generate multiple tasks from the same \textsc{Initialization} object.